luigiselmi/algorithms/README.md

 $ mvn exec:java -Dexec.mainClass="assignments.boggle.BoggleSolver" -Dexec.args="resources/assignments/boggle/dictionary-algs4.txt resources/assignments/boggle/board4x4.txt"
 ```

-that outputs the valid words that have been found using the letters in the given board with their score
+that outputs the valid words that have been found in the dictionary using the letters in the given board with their score

 ```
 AID, score = 1